santoshsmalagi/Developer-Essentials/Visual-Studio-Code/VScode.md

   * ``Go to Symbol`` - navigate to a symbol (function name, class, struct, enum, typedef, variable etc.).
     * ``Ctrl+Shift+O`` to navigate through list of symbols in the current file. ``@:`` sorts symbols by type.
 You can also combine it with the Quick Open by appending ``@`` to the file name.
     * ``Ctrl+T`` navigates through all symbols in the workspace.
-* Outline View - search and filtering, 'Follow Cursor', 'Sort By' - Position, Name, or Category.
-Also possible to set/adjust advanced settings for the outline view.
 * ``code --diff <file1> <file2>`` - to diff two files using VS Code diff capability